Posted by callgentry |

 Concrete trucks are different from other cargo trucks because the cement must be transported within a time frame of a few hours to ensure the material is workable when it arrives at the job site.
 Accordingly, cement mixer accidents, collisions, and rollovers often occur due to the following circumstances:

 Concrete truck drivers are often tempted to speed for faster delivery as they have a short period of time to deliver the load before the cement hardens.
-Although the concrete in the mixer is moving continually, it can set very quickly.
+Although the concrete in the mixer is moving continually, it can be set very quickly.
 Truck drivers have an incentive to travel to the job site as quickly as possible, thereby increasing the chances of causing an accident or colliding with other vehicles.

 A cement truck features a highly unique design, shape, and weight.
 The trucks are extremely heavy and the bulk of the load is concentrated in a single area of the truck.
 Rollover accidents are likely to occur with a concrete truck or cement mixer than with a traditional motor vehicle, car, or truck.
 Cement mixer and concrete truck driver training centered on the transfer and balance of weight load and preventing rollover incidents are vital to driver and motorist safety.